 Adding alt text to images creates context for visually impaired users.
 After all, visually impaired people should have the same access to the content of websites that everyone else enjoys.
 But alt text also has benefits for website owners.

-For one, search engines tend to prioritize accessible websites, and their algorithms may check for alt tags to help to analyze accessibility and categorize web content.
-Alt tags can also make it easier for your web team to find photos you’ve used before because you’ll be able to search by keyword.
+For one, search engines tend to prioritize accessible websites, and their algorithms may check for alt text to help to analyze accessibility and categorize web content.
+Alt text can also make it easier for your web team to find photos you’ve used before because you’ll be able to search by keyword.

 Adding alt text is easy.
 Each photo takes just a few moments.
 However, not just any alt text will do.
 In fact, in some cases, providing the wrong kind of alt text might even cause more confusion for the people who actually need it.

 Don’t worry, though.
-By the end of this article you’ll have everything you need to add beautiful alt tags to every photo on your website.
+By the end of this article you’ll have everything you need to add beautiful alt text to every photo on your website.

 Writing Alt Text: The Basics